Marquis Cooper: Minnesota Vikings

 Cooper signed with the Minnesota Vikings on September 5, 2006.
 He was released on October 30.

-First stint with Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

 On October 31, 2006, Cooper was claimed off waivers by the Pittsburgh Steelers.
 The Steelers waived him on December 5.

 Seattle Seahawks

 Cooper was signed by the Seattle Seahawks on December 12.
 He finished the 2006 season with the team and was released the following year on July 27, 2007.

-Second stint with Pittsburgh Steelers
+Pittsburgh Steelers (second stint)

 Cooper was claimed off waivers by the Steelers on July 30, 2007.
 On September 19, he was released by the Steelers.

 Jacksonville Jaguars

 On November 27, 2007, Cooper signed with the Jacksonville Jaguars.
 The Jaguars released him on December 7.

-Third stint with Pittsburgh Steelers
+Pittsburgh Steelers (third stint)

 The Steelers signed Cooper for a third time on December 9, 2007.
 He became a free agent in the 2008 offseason.

 Oakland Raiders

 Cooper was signed by the Oakland Raiders on November 5, 2008, after linebacker Robert Thomas was placed on injured reserve.